 Doctors usually diagnosed inflamed adenoids from a child’s history, especially if their sleep is disturbed or they have glue ear.
 Sometimes imaging scans may be needed to check the size of the adenoids as they cannot be seen easily.

 The most common way to treat problems with the adenoids is to remove them, usually along with the tonsils, in an operation under general anaesthetic.

 What happens next?

 The adenoids seem to grow during childhood and then shrink around the age of four.
-By the time your child reaches adulthood, their adenoids will have disappeared almost completely.
-This is because they are no longer needed, as your child's body will have other defence mechanisms to fight against infection.
-Your child may still have bouts of noisy breathing but this is unlikely to be caused by the adenoids.
+By the time a child reaches adulthood, their adenoids will have disappeared almost completely.
+This is because they are no longer needed, as the body will have other defence mechanisms to fight against infection.
+A child may still have bouts of noisy breathing but this is unlikely to be caused by the adenoids.